Let’s Change The Story Together

 Consider the following:

-Nearly 60% of high-wage, high-demand entry-level occupations are those in which women are just a small fraction of workers.
+Nearly 50% of the occupations in which women's median annual salaries top $35,000 are those in which women are a tiny fraction of the workfoce.

 Developing women’s economic potential is sound economic policy

 Change The Story VT (CTS) is a multi-year initiative to align philanthropy, policy, and programs to fast-track women’s economic progress in Vermont.
 Spearheaded by three statewide organizations – The Vermont Women’s Fund, the Vermont Commission on Women, and Vermont Works for Women – it is focused on engaging key partners whose reach and influence can leverage systemic change.

-Change The Story has released three data briefs outlining the state of working women in Vermont:
+Change The Story has released five data briefs outlining the state of working women in Vermont: